ocaml-community/sedlex/README.md

 Otherwise, the first thing to do is to compile and install sedlex.
-You need a recent version of OCaml and jbuilder.
+You need a recent version of OCaml and [dune](https://dune.build/).

 ```
   make